Dolly Parton helped fund Moderna’s vaccine. It began with a car crash and an unlikely friendship.

 “I’m just happy that anything I do can help somebody else, and when I donated the money to the covid fund, I just wanted it to do good,” she said.
 “Evidently, it is.
 Let’s just hope we find a cure real soon.”

 Their friendship may seem unlikely, bonding a Lebanese-born physician and a cultural tour de force who ended up building an amusement park graced with her own name.
-But after the car crash, the pair found out they were both poor, mountain kids trying to get by, though they were raised more than 6,000 miles apart.
+But after the car crash, the pair found out they were once both poor, mountain kids trying to get by, though they were raised more than 6,000 miles apart.
 Abumrad said Parton became someone he could confide in.

 “Our homes were almost identical where we grew up,” Abumrad told The Post.